 Each of our five rooms is special.
 Whether you’d prefer the more stately Edith Thomas Parlor where local marriages were performed or Rena’s room with its expansive brass bed, all of the rooms at the Thomas Farm are designed to provide a restful night’s sleep in a cozy country setting.
 Wake up refreshed, refuel with our gourmet country breakfast and then go forth to explore all that the Ithaca area has to offer!
+Have a food restriction?
+That’s not a problem at the Thomas Farm.
+Nancy eats vegan and has wonderful vegan, vegetarian and gluten free recipes sure to please.

 Edith Thomas Parlor